elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

   <iframe width="514" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQnnvwEs6sKvkpHDXQpFK4H1jxzPtdeK8xgq7khTZ_Wdzv5CRCKOC87aDbaMq2ooPwdo-5LwyWVTlYu/pubchart?oid=1476048741&amp;format=interactive"></iframe>
 </figure>

-Responses from frequent or daily users of elementary OS were similar:
+Responses from frequent or daily users of elementary OS were similar, but with notably fewer relying on notifications and a slightly higher skew towards the dock progress bar (possibly because elementary OS has this feature, whereas some other platforms do not): **34%** responded _notifications_, **63%** responded _progress bar in dock_, and **72%** responded _in app window_.

 >#### Where do you look to see items that need action in an app?
 >